The Xometry app works best with JavaScript enabled!

 5. HDU 250G SSD with minimum 10% free space.

-What is the Operating System of Fusion 360 and SolidWorks?
+Operating Systems of Fusion 360 and SolidWorks

 The operating systems required for Fusion 360 are: Windows 8.1 (until early 2023), 10, or 11, and macOS 12 Monterey, macOS11+ Big Sur, or macOS 10.15.7 (or newer) Catalina until early 2023.
 SolidWorks system requirements are more advanced and are listed below: